DIMO-Network/sacd/README.md

 When the type within the agreement array is set to "permission", the structure defines the access rights granted to a grantee for a specific asset.
 Relevant fields within this agreement type (as seen in [`sacd.permission.example.json`](data/sacd.permission.example.json)) include:

 * `permissions`: An array detailing the specific permissions being granted.
-Each permission typically includes a name (e.g., "commands", "location:View:Current") and a human-readable description.
+Each permission typically includes a name (e.g., "commands", "location:approximate") and a human-readable description.
 * `attachments`: An array of documents related to the permission agreement (e.g., for a legal agreement).

 ### Use Case: Payments